DDynamic-Evolution/MikoStorm/README.md

 MikoStorm is a fork of the [Firestorm Viewer](https://github.com/FirestormViewer/phoenix-firestorm) for Second Life.
 The client codebase has been open source since 2007 and is available under the LGPL license.

+This repository is not released by SecondLife or Firestorm!

 ## Features

 ### Experimental Features